-How do I talk to my children/teen about death or impending death?
+How do I talk to a child/teen about death or an impending death?

-Some children and teens may withdraw from their normal activities and spend more time alone, while some may embrace social activities and spend more time with friends.
+Some children/teens may withdraw from their normal activities and spend more time alone, while others may embrace social activities and spend more time with friends.

 Should I share my grief with my child or teen?